Gay Dictionary Russian

 The translation into the English language of Muzhelozhets (Мужеложец) is a sodomite and is an expression of the Russian legal field currently in disuse.+

-The word Pederast (Педераст) translated into the Spanish language is pederast and it is a derogatory expression used generically against homosexual men when in reality, most pedophiles are heterosexual men who commit sexual assaults with girls in their proximity.+
+The word Pederast (Педераст) translated into the English language is pederast and it is a derogatory expression used generically against homosexual men when in reality, most pedophiles are heterosexual men who commit sexual assaults with girls in their proximity.+

 Pedik (Педик) is a derogatory expression derived from the word pederast.+

 The Russian word Pestruška (пеструшка) is the name given to a small rodent of the steppe, also a trout, and a type of butterfly.
 It is a feminine slang to contemptuously refer to homosexual men, and that we could translate as a sissy.+

 The literal translation of the Russian word Petuh is rooster and is slang for passive homosexual.
 This expression has its origin in prisons and in the army and is used to name men used or abused as if they were women.
 The slang comes from the phonetic association with the Russian word “pederast”, as it happens with pederast countries.
 Check our article for the Gay Slang Collection to read more information about this word.

 Pidor (Пидор) is a derogatory expression derived from pederast.+